Mesabloo/Mesabloo/README.md

   The language (Blob) got to a stage where I dropped some features, even before trying to implement them (like the QTT), because of how complicated things would become.
   I later renamed the language “Nihil”, in reference to the fact that's there nothing usable in this programming language.

-  ~~The repository ([this one](https://github.com/mesabloo/nihil)) is currently the holder of the most :star: on my profile!~~
+  The repository ([this one](https://github.com/mesabloo/nihil)) is currently the holder of the most :star: on my profile!
-  The repository has been moved [here](https://github.com/zilch-lang).
-The language has also been renamed to “Zilch”, which literally means “nothing”, in English.

   [![nihil repository](https://github-readme-stats.vercel.app/api/pin/?username=mesabloo&repo=nihil&show_owner=true&theme=graywhite)](https://github.com/mesabloo/nihil)

 - My new project, [Zilch](https://github.com/zilch-lang/gzc) is mostly a rework of Nihil.
-Things did not end well for it (the code is still available [here](https://github.com/mesabloo/nihil_old)).
+Things did not end well for it (the code is still available [here](https://github.com/mesabloo/nihil)).
 To keep things short:
   - my motivation decreased quite a lot
   - I worked on another project
   - the code written was undocumented and not necessarily easy to maintain if ever I had to